tinko26/ao/docs/api/src/ao/ao_heap4obj.h.md

 };
 ```

-This type represents a heap for objects.
-It consists of the following members.

 | `capacity` | The maximum number of objects that can be stored in the heap. |
 | `count` | The current number of objects stored in the heap. |
 | `count_max` | The maximum number of objects stored in the heap. |